-Pre-Kindergarten & Kindergarten Classes
+Pre-Kindergarten and Kindergarten Classes

-Starting in Nursery and Kindergarten, through a play-based curriculum, Waldorf lays the foundation of skills that are needed to succeed later on in academic studies.
 Through daily rhythms of free play, outdoor time, circle time, story time, visual arts, handwork and practical activities, children exercise their creative muscles, develop their fine motor skills and create a strong foundation for their emerging literacy skills.

 Story Time & Puppetry